ChainSafe/forest/CONTRIBUTING.md

    [enhancement suggestion](#suggesting-enhancements)).
 2. Issues labeled `good first issue` are up for grabs, just leave a comment saying you are picking one up.
-For anything else, comment on the issue and wait for a maintainer's go-ahead before you start writing code.
+For anything else, comment on the issue and wait for a maintainers go-ahead before you start writing code.
 3. Open your pull request referencing the issue.

 This small amount of coordination protects your time: it ensures nobody else is